Infant abandonment is a complex issue. An infant is considered abandoned if a person grossly neglects a child and leaves them unattended.

 Become a monthly partner.
 Donate

-Volunteer use your gifts and talents to bring awareness to the public.
+Volunteer and use your gifts and talents to bring awareness to the public.
 Email